microsoft/SuperchargeAzureSQLDeployments/docs/labs/4-DatabaseLifecycleManagement.md

 :bulb: Use the past labs and your already build pipelines if you get stuck.
 Review the steps and settings

-## Congratulations you have complete Supercharge your Azure SQL deployments by operationalizing Azure with DevOps
+## Congratulations you have completed Supercharge your Azure SQL deployments by operationalizing Azure with DevOps

 ___
 - [Home](/README.md)